S1R15H/Network-log-classifier/README.md

 variables present in UNSW-NB15 dataset, from a .pcap file.
 I plan to program it so that I will be able to input a raw .pcap file for classification.

+- `Datasets` contains all the training and testing datasets I used.
+Also the one I used to predict and valuate.
 ## **Multi-layer Perceptrons**

 Inspired from the research paper;